Kim Il Sung: Strengthening control over society

-The 4th Congress of the WPK in September 1961 saw Kim loyalist takeover all key political positions.
-Having consolidated power, Kim started to remake the economy in his own image.
-He reorganized the public distribution system, which distributed goods provided by the state in quotas and was established in 1946, as the only mechanism through which North Koreans could receive any goods.
-In 1960, he implemented the Chongsanni method, which led to agriculture being directly controlled by local party cadres, with any pre-alteration of economic plans requiring pre-approval by a superior party organisation.
+The 4th Congress of the WPK in September 1961 saw Kim loyalists take over all key political positions.
+Having consolidated power, Kim started to intensify efforts to create a planned economy.
+He reorganized the public distribution system, which distributed goods provided by the state in quotas and was established in 1946, to become the only mechanism through which North Koreans could receive any goods.
+In 1960, he implemented the Chongsanri method, which led to agriculture being directly controlled by local party cadres, with any pre-alteration of economic plans requiring pre-approval by a superior party organisation.
 In 1961, he implemented the Taean work system, which replicated the same system across industry.